 The United States imports over $2.5 million in goods annually, with that number only increasing.
 In addition, the demand for imported goods, whether they are raw materials used to make your favorite product here in the US or finished goods, is also increasing.

 In order for products to come into the US, cargo ships have to be unloaded (and inspected) at one of our many ports.
 The cargo is then transloaded to either a train or truck to be taken to the next destination.
 While most ports are running two shifts, there just isn’t enough people or space to unload and transport the increased amount of cargo that is coming in.

-But the biggest catalyst we are seeing is in the increased demand of goods from Asia.
-According to Business Insider “The demand for imported goods is so high that shipping companies are racing to build more boats, a construction process that could take several years.
+But the biggest catalyst we are seeing is the increased demand for goods from Asia.
+According to Business Insider, “The demand for imported goods is so high that shipping companies are racing to build more boats, a construction process that could take several years.

 It is not only the lack of boats to bring items in and out of the US, but the size of the ports.
-When they were built they weren’t built for the amount of goods that are going in and out of them.
-The need for larger ports, more workers, more trains and trucks, and more storage facilities is the biggest catalyst for these delays according to Business Insider.
+When they were built they weren’t built, for the number of goods that were going in and out of them.
+The need for larger ports, more workers, more trains and trucks, and more storage facilities is the biggest catalyst for these delays, according to Business Insider.

 So what does this mean –

 While companies are working to stock shelves with the items people want, it is becoming increasingly difficult to get those items.
 In a world where most things are accessible with just a click of a button, we are going to have to learn to be patient as the delays in getting supplies into the US are resolved.

 This won’t be an easy or quick thing to do.
 In order to increase the speed of getting items into the US, we need more ships that can carry larger loads, larger ports that can handle the increase in cargo, and an increased labor force to take the process all the way through.

 You can view a live map of cargo ships by visiting the Marine Vessel Traffic website.